 - Used in Lost in Translation.
 The lounge singer sits down next to Bob, says "Hi", and this trope occurs.
 Well, it cuts to the morning after.

 - The Wire: Jimmy McNulty frequently produces these.
-Memorably, he once managed to pick up a waitress while drunk out of his mind and having just crashed his car.
+Memorably, he once manages to pick up a waitress from an all-night diner while drunk out of his mind and having just crashed his car.
 Twice.
 In the same place.

 - The season 3 finale of The Guild, with Cyd and Fawkes.